-Brett Gelino is a first year doctoral student.
-He received his Bachelor’s degree in Psychology from Eastern Connecticut State University.
-As a researcher, Brett looks to focus on problems related to Global Climate Change, and hopes to investigate means by which he can promote more sustainable behaviors in the general population.
-In particular, he hopes to target domains such as: transportation systems, resource consumption, and waste management.
-Other areas of interest include alcohol/drug use and its related effects on driving, judgement, etc., and the application of behavioral economics principles to novel situations as a descriptive and predictive tool.
-Upon receiving his degree, Brett hopes to secure a position at a sustainability-focused research institution, or as a faculty member at a research-focused university.
-In his free time, Brett enjoys being outdoors, exploring new music, and cooking new foods.
+Brett Gelino is a second year doctoral student.
+He received his Bachelor’s degree in Psychology from Eastern Connecticut State University in May 2016.
+Brett’s primary research interests focus on environmental conservation and problems related to global climate change.
+He hopes to promote more sustainable patterns of behavior in the general population by targeting domains such as: transportation systems, resource consumption, and waste management.
+Other areas of interest include alcohol/drug use, health and nutrition, and general impulsive choice/risky decision-making.
+Upon receiving his degree, Brett hopes to secure a position at a research-focused institution or university.
+In his free time, Brett enjoys cooking, traveling, and being outdoors.

 Rachel Foster is a first year doctoral student.
 She received her Bachelor’s degree in Psychology from Gonzaga University in May 2017.
 Rachel’s research interests are multifaceted but are primarily focused on using behavioral economics to solve issues of societal importance.
 Particularly, her work is focused in the realms of behavioral medicine, community health and nutrition, and social justice/human rights.
 Upon receiving her PhD, Rachel hopes to have a faculty position at a research-focused institution, or work for a private company as a research scientist.
 In Rachel’s free time, she enjoys practicing yoga, oil painting, and hiking.